Testing Ising Models: Improved Tests for Forests and Ferromagnetic Ising Models

 \begin{theorem}[Identity Testing of Forest-Structured Ising Models] Algorithm \ref{alg:forests-identity} takes in the edge parameters of an Ising model $q$ on a forest graph and under no external field as input, and draws $\tilde{O}\left(c(\b) \frac{n}{\ve}\right)$ samples from an Ising model $X \sim p$ (where $c(\b)$ is a function of the parameter $\b$) whose underlying graph is a forest and under no external field, and outputs whether $p = q$ or $\dskl(p,q) \geq \ve$ with probability $\geq 9/10$. \end{theorem} Note that for identity testing, any algorithm necessarily has to have at least a $\b$ dependence due to the lower bound we show in Theorem \ref{thm:bh-lb}.\\

 The second class of Ising models we consider this section are ferromagnets.
 For a ferromagnetic Ising model, $\th_{uv} \geq 0$ for every pair of nodes $u,v$.
-Ferromagnets may potentially contain cycles but since all interactions are ferromagnetic, the marginal of every edge is at least what it would have been if it was a solo edge.
-This intuitive property turns out to be surprisingly difficult to prove in a direct way.
-We prove this structural property using an alternative view of the Ising model density which comes from the Fortuin-Kasteleyn random cluster model.
-Using this structural property, we give a quadratic improvement in the dependence on parameter $m$ for testing independence under no external field.
+Ferromagnets may potentially contain cycles but since all interactions are ferromagnetic, the marginal of every edge is at least what it would have been if it was a lone edge.
+We prove this with an application of Griffiths inequality, and using this structural property, we give a quadratic improvement in the dependence on parameter $m$ for testing independence under no external field.
 We state our main result in this regime here and a full description of the algorithm and the structural lemma are provided in Section~\ref{sec:ferro}.

 \begin{theorem}[Independence Testing of Ferromagnetic Ising Models] Algorithm \ref{alg:ferro} takes in $\tilde{O}\left( \frac{n\dm}{\ve}\right)$ samples from a ferromagnetic Ising model $X \sim p$ which is under no external field and outputs whether $p \in \I$ or $\dskl(p,\I) \geq \ve$ with probability $\geq 9/10$. \end{theorem}